A Notre Dame freshman says she loved her middle school experience at Notre Dame Marist. Here she discusses both middle and high school at NDPMA.

 "I am excited to be able to take my knowledge from the visual art classes in the middle school to my high school art classes," she said.
 "One of the other things that I really love is acting, so I loved being in all three middle division plays."

-Gifford also said Housey is a very dedicated leader.
+Scott also said Housey is a very dedicated leader.

-"I am not sure if she always realizes how much the underclassmen watch her and follow in her footsteps," Gifford said.
+"I am not sure if she always realizes how much the underclassmen watch her and follow in her footsteps," Scott said.
 "Whether it's helping a kid who is having issues learning a dance or helping me put away props after a rehearsal, she's always been a great example to others."

-"I will miss the teachers who made an impact on me over the past three years because it's because of them that I feel so prepared to enter NDP where I can make new memories and get ready for college," she said.
+"I will miss the teachers who made an impact on me over the past three years because it's because of them that I was so prepared to enter NDP where I can make new memories and get ready for college," she said.
 "I am also excited to meet new people and make new friends in high school."

 Housey's commitment to God and her faith has not gone unnoticed.